Olympic Committee of Kosovo: History

 at the 2019 European Games.
 Majlinda Kelmendi won Gold in the 52 kg category.
 Nora Gjakova won Silver in the Women's 57 kg and Loriana Kuka won Bronze in the Women's 78 kg.
 Kosovo participate for the second time in their Olympic history at the 2020 Summer Olympics in Tokio.
 Kosovo won two Gold medals by Distria Krasniqi and Nora Gjakova in Judo.
 They would finish the Summer Olympics in the 42 place.
 So far their best result as an Olympic Nation.

 Kosovo participated at the 2015 European Games in Baku and participated at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 Nora Kelmendi won bronze in the Women's 57kg category in Judo.
 Judoka Majlinda Kelmendi became the first Kosovar athlete to win a medal of any colour when she won gold in the women's 52kg weight division at the Games.
 The committee was represented for the first time at the Winter Olympics at PyeongChang 2018 by skier Albin Tahiri.

 Kosovo competed at the 2022 Winter Olympics held in Beijing.
 Its Olympic team consisted of two athletes, one male and one female.
 Albin Tahiri competed in four alpine ski events.
 Kiana Kryeziu became the first woman in the history of Kosovo to compete at the Winter Olympics, in the women's slalom.
 In 2022 Albin Tahiri achieved the best result for Kosovo at the Winter Olympics in alpine skiing in the men's combined event, with a 15th-place finish.
 His second best finish came in the Men's giant slalom where he finished 30th.

-Prior to the IOC recognition, Kosovo athletes have taken part in the Special Olympics from 2003.
-A body known as the Special Olympics Kosovo was established to provide support for these athletes.
-Athletes from Kosovo participated at the 4th World Dwarf Games in Rambouillet, France in 2005., in the 2015 World Aquatics Championships in Kazan, Russia, in the 2015 IHF Emerging Nations Championship, also in the European Games, and Mediterranean Games etc. A Paralympic committee was also formed and gained provisional membership of the International Paralympic Committee in July 2022.
+Prior to the IOC recognition, Special Olympics Kosovo was established in 2002 and Kosovar athletes have taken part in the Special Olympics since 2003.
+Athletes from Kosovo participated at the 4th World Dwarf Games in Rambouillet, France in 2005, in the 2015 World Aquatics Championships in Kazan, Russia, in the 2015 IHF Emerging Nations Championship, also in the European Games, and Mediterranean Games etc. A Paralympic committee was also formed which gained provisional membership of the International Paralympic Committee in July 2022 and full membership in September 2023.